 - Honours Molecular Biology and Genetics

-These programs commence in year 3 of a 5‑year program.
+These are 5-year programs that commence in year 3.

 The Faculty of Engineering permits you to enroll in a co‑op or a non‑co‑op version of each program in any level.
 Simply choose the appropriate Engineering or Computer Science co‑op courses at the time of registration to be considered as registered in the co‑op version of the programs.
-Co‑op placements are a mandatory component of all B.Tech. degree programs.
+Co‑op placements are a mandatory component of all Bachelor of Technology degree programs.

 The Faculty of Engineering and the Faculty of Science offer industrial internships in your second or third year (or fourth year for some 5-year Engineering programs).